C Spire: History

 Cellular South, Inc. began its wireless service on the Mississippi Gulf Coast on February 4, 1988, using AMPS technology.
 Former football quarterback Archie Manning made the company's inaugural call from Gulfport, Mississippi to then U.S. Representative Trent Lott in Washington, D.C.

-In 2011, C Spire became the fourth wireless carrier in the U.S., behind AT&T, Sprint and Verizon and ahead of T-Mobile, to be able to sell the iPhone.
+In 2011, C Spire became the fourth wireless carrier in the U.S., behind AT&T, Sprint and Verizon, to be able to sell the iPhone.

 In 2013, C Spire created Vu Digital, LLC as a wholly owned subsidiary.
 The name "Vu" is pronounced "view" and is inspired by the phrase "your view of things".
 Vu is used as a web content aggregator with heuristics, allowing it to improve its aggregation selections based on user preferences.
 Its initial product was "a cloud-based digital profiling and analytics system" that provided "web personalization".
 Digital announced Video-To-Data analysis and metadata tagging in May 2015.
 Vu Video-to-Data (V2D) translates video images and audio to text, affording video producers the ability to tag their content with metadata making it more searchable.